ss2552/Guide_3DS/docs/ko_KR/key-information.md

 ::::

-:::: details SD card location, type, and capacity
+:::: details What kind of SD card does my console use/need?

 ::: info